 This entry was posted on Tuesday, February 28th, 2012 at 5:18 AM and is filed under employee awards, employee incentive programs, gift cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 The award industry has many variables and choices, sometimes too many.
 With this vast array of options why do we often see so many employee awards programs that just don’t achieve results?
 They don’t improve employee engagement, they don’t improve performance and they often work in opposition to what they are designed to do in the first place and can demotivate their participants.